MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Fixes

 - Edge has a feature that provides the option to import browser data on each launch from other browsers with user consent.
 This feature’s state might not have been syncing and displaying correctly across multiple devices when a user signed in with a Microsoft account.
-This is fixed.
+This feature is fixed.

 ### Policy updates